hacks-guide/Guide_Wii/_pages/en_US/yawmme.md

 This tutorial will show you how to install WADs.

 ### Requirements
-* an SD card or USB drive
+* An SD card or USB drive
 * [YAWM ModMii Edition](https://oscwii.org/library/app/yawmme)

 ### Instructions